huggingface/blog/finetune-florence2.md

 processor = AutoProcessor.from_pretrained("microsoft/Florence-2-base-ft", trust_remote_code=True, revision='refs/pr/6')
 ```

-Let's do inference with our dataset first to see how the model performs already with our dataset before fine-tuning.
+Let's run inference on the dataset to see how the model performs before fine-tuning.

 ```python